g41797/matryoshka-io/kitchen/docs/building-blocks/mailbox.md

 ```

 - Send moves a handle in.
 Receive moves a handle out.
-- The Mailbox never copies the object — it moves the handle to it.
+- The Mailbox never copies the Item — it moves the handle to it.
 - The Mailbox never inspects what the handle points to.
-Any PolyNode-based object
+Any PolyNode-based Item
   can travel through any Mailbox.

 ## One owner at a time